 The Think Tank Mission

 VOAN and the Think Tanks on Poverty work on community education, leadership development, coalition building, storytelling, strategy, and developing the power needed in the community to make the changes we seek -- one step at a time.
-We have obtained seats at the table and worked on a range of issues across Central Ohio, including addiction and recovery, housing and homelessness, criminal justice and reentry, broadband internet, and youth prevention.
+We have obtained seats at the table for community members and working-class people on a range of issues across Central Ohio, including addiction and recovery, housing and homelessness, criminal justice, reentry and broadband expansion.

 The Think Tanks on Poverty seek to give voice to working and poor people to challenge the systemic issues that keep them in poverty.
 Systemic change is of two kinds -- We may change a policy or law, but the most important and long-lasting systemic change is when we change how decisions are made so they include working and poor people.
 While doing this primary work, we also attempt to address hunger, employment, transportation, housing, injustice, and other basic needs of our organizing members so that they may continue building the community.